Inside the Mind of a Social Media Marketing Specialist: 16 Core Skills Behind the Screen

 🤝 Skill Fifteen: Building Networked Influence

-📚 Skill Sixteen: Video marketing as Emotional Infrastructure
+📚 Skill Sixteen: Storytelling as Emotional Infrastructure

 Story is structure.
 It’s what makes a product into a philosophy.
 Narrative arcs, character development (yes, even for brands), and thematic resonance are becoming expected.
 Story is what elevates SMMs from technicians to narrators of modern mythologies.
 As media theorist put it: “In a world of too much noise, the best story wins.”